NickDJM/accessible-menu/docs/classes/baseMenu.md

 This is used mainly for controlling when the menu will take over forcing focus/blur on elements.
 When a mouse event is recorded, the menu will just let the browser control what is focussed and what isn't.

-Available events are "keyboard" and "mouse"
+Available events are "keyboard", "mouse", and "character".

 #### currentEvent Parameters